Adelaide: Climate

-Adelaide has a Mediterranean climate (Köppen climate classification: Csa).
+Adelaide has a hot-summer Mediterranean climate (Csa) under the Köppen climate classification.
 The city has hot, dry summers and cool winters with moderate rainfall.
-Most precipitation falls in the winter months, leading to the suggestion that the climate be classified as a "cold monsoon".
+Most rain falls in the winter months, leading to the suggestion that the climate be classified as a "cold monsoon".
 Rainfall is unreliable, light and infrequent throughout summer, although heavy falls can occur.
 The winter has fairly reliable rainfall with June being the wettest month of the year, averaging around 80 mm.
 Frosts are occasional, with the most notable occurrences in 1908 and 1982.
-Hail is common in winter.
+Hail may occur in winter.

 Adelaide is a windy city with significant wind chill in winter, which makes the temperature seem colder than it actually is.
 Snowfall in the metropolitan area is extremely rare, although light and sporadic falls in the nearby hills and at Mount Lofty occur during winter.
-Dewpoints in the summer typically range from 8 to 10 °C. There are usually several days in summer where the temperature reaches 40.0 °C or above; the frequency of these temperatures has been increasing in recent years.
-Temperature extremes range from -0.4 °C (31.4 °F), 8 June 1982 to 47.7 °C (117.9 °F), 24 January 2019.
+Dewpoints in the summer typically range from 8 to 10 °C. There are usually several days in summer where the temperature reaches 40.0 °C or above.

+While conditions vary from year-to-year, a warming trend has been increasing in recent years, and with drought conditions experienced in SA in 2024−25, Adelaide has had to rely on desalination to augment its water supply.

+Temperature extremes range from −2.6 °C (31.4 °F), 8 June 1982 to 47.7 °C (117.9 °F), 24 January 2019.
 The city features 90.6 clear days annually.

 The average sea temperature ranges from 13.7 °C in August to 21.2 °C in February.

 Liveability

 Adelaide was consistently ranked in the world's 10 most liveable cities through the 2010s by The Economist Intelligence Unit.

 In June 2021, The Economist ranked Adelaide the third most liveable city in the world, behind Auckland and Osaka.
+In June 2023, Adelaide was ranked the twelfth most liveable city in the world by the Economist Intelligence Unit.

 In December 2021, Adelaide was named the world's second National Park City, after the state government had lobbied for this title.

-It was ranked the most liveable city in Australia by the Property Council of Australia, based on surveys of residents’ views of their own city, between 2010 and 2013, dropping to second place in 2014.
+It was ranked the most liveable city in Australia by the Property Council of Australia, based on surveys of residents' views of their own city, between 2010 and 2013, dropping to second place in 2014.